jointhefediverse-net/jointhefediverse.net/README.md

 Learn about the fediverse and find your new community.
 ## Development

-This projects uses node 18.13.0.
+This project uses node 18.13.0.

 ```sh
 #install dependencies